oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ```

 ### Start the first container
-You need to start the container.
-Please execute the following command:
+You need to start the container.Execute the following command:

 ```
 # docker start racnode1